How to Remove Whiteheads: Here are Effective Products to Help!

 Clear whiteheads with POND'S.

 POND'S Acne Clear Facial Foam is your solution for acne that has active Thymo-T Essence, a powerful ingredient that comes from extracts of thyme leaves.
 It targets pimple-causing germs and prevents acne from coming back.
 It also has salicylic acid, herbal clay, gentle scrub beads and brightening essence to help clear the skin of whiteheads and other forms of acne, as well as brighten the complexion.
 Take a pea-size amount and build a lather between your palms.
 Massage the foam gently on your face for 30 seconds, and then rinse with lukewarm water.

 Wash away residue and prep the skin with a toner.

-You need to follow up with a toner after washing to rid skin of any soap or debris left, as well as replenish the skin with moisture.
+You need to after washing to rid skin of any soap or debris left, as well as replenish the skin with moisture.
 POND'S Acne Clear Pore Conditioning Toner has salicylic acid and tea tree oil, that deeply cleans and unclogs pores, and Pore Tightening Essence that conditions pores for smooth, refined skin.

 It also has vitamin B3 and sunscreen, a duo that brightens and evens out your skin tone by protecting it from the UV rays.
 Apply toner on a cotton pad and swipe up gently around the face.
 Use a light touch and don’t rub.
 If you’re using treatment on your skin, allow the toner to absorb a bit (without being completely dry) before applying treatment.